SeldonIO/seldon-core/doc/source/workflow/install.md

     --namespace seldon-system
 ```

-Make sure you install it with the relevant ingress (ambassador.enabled, istio.enabled, etc) so you are able to send requests (instructions below).
+Make sure you install it with the relevant ingress (`ambassador.enabled` or `istio.enabled`) so you are able to send requests (instructions below).

 ### Install a SNAPSHOT version